AnimMouse/ffmpeg-stable-autobuild/README.md

 For stability, use release builds.

-For latest git/snapshot/development/master/nightly builds for Windows, goto [ffmpeg-autobuild](https://github.com/AnimMouse/ffmpeg-autobuild)
+For latest git/snapshot/development/master/nightly builds for Windows, go to [ffmpeg-autobuild](https://github.com/AnimMouse/ffmpeg-autobuild)

-For other builds of FFmpeg built by others, goto [My list of FFmpeg Binaries](https://www.animmouse.com/p/ffmpeg-binaries/).
+For other builds of FFmpeg built by others, go to [My list of FFmpeg Binaries](https://www.animmouse.com/p/ffmpeg-binaries/).